skelton-group/ZT-Calc-Workflow/README.md

 ## Contributors

-The `zt_calc_workflow` and examples have been developed through the hard work of a number of people.
+The `zt_calc_workflow` package and examples includes hard work from a number of contributors.
 This list includes (not exhaustive!): Dr J. M. Skelton, Dr J. M. Flitcroft, Dr I. Pallikara, S. Guillemot, A. Z. Khan and M. Zhang.